 Employer incentives to hire you

-Believe it or not, employers can receive financial incentives to hire you.
+Employers can receive financial incentives to hire you.
 This provides one more reason to consider you as a potential employee.
-As part of the interview process, you can educate them on what these are, and it could very well work to your advantage.
+As part of the interview process, if needed, you can educate them on what these are, and it could very well work to your advantage.
 Here are the incentives you can tell hiring managers about, if they aren’t already aware of them.

 Work Opportunity Tax Credit (WOTC)